 This document shows how to perform whole-disk encryption and decryption in Windows.

-If it's not already, open PGP Desktop from the system tray's lock icon.
-Then select Encrypt Whole Disk or Partition.
+Open PGP Desktop from the system tray's lock icon, then select Encrypt Whole Disk or Partition.

 From the Select disk or partition to encrypt list, select the computer hard drive you wish to encrypt.